 4. Interim Rate Relief

-Recent rate increases implemented by the CPUC have resulted in severe economic impact on business customers.
+Recent rate increases implemented by the CPUC have resulted in severe economic impacts on large customers.
 Any solution should consider granting rate relief to mitigate the disproportionate impact.
 Material disagreement remains regarding the ability and means of achieving interim rate relief.
 Three options are presented for consideration.

 Option 1: